FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/archive/2011-12-10-spotwelder.md

 date:   2011-12-10
 tags: electronics
 category: archive
-abstract: >
+---
 Spot welders are used to affix two materials by melting and fusing under pressure without the addition of filler material.
 A simple spot welder can be constructed at home using a microwave over transformer.
----

 <!--more-->

 <div id="conhead">
 	<a href="/assets/img/full.JPG"><img src="/assets/img/full_s.JPG" width="250" alt="Spotwelder Image Overview"></a>
 	<br>Click on the image for the large version.